rvesse/airline/docs/guide/parser/index.md

 [`@Parser`](../annotations/parser.html) annotation.
 This might be useful this can be useful if you want to integrate your CLI with a dependency injection framework or if your command classes have a more complex constructor.

+#### Configurable Composition

+{% include req-ver.md version="2.9.0" %}

+Since **2.9.0** the annotations used to indicate to Airline that a field is used for composition and its type should be further inspected for relevant Airline annotations became fully configurable.
+This allows you to use an annotation of your choice for composition enabling better integration of Airline CLIs with dependency injection frameworks.

+This can be customised via the `compositionAnnotationClasses` field of your [`@Parser`](../annotations/parser.html) annotation.
+Unlike similar fields of the annotation this takes the classes as `String` class names rather than `Class` objects.
+This allows Airline to have a default configuration that can dynamically support several different composition annotations out of the box without knowing which is actually present at runtime in your application.
+See the [Composition](../practise/oop.html#composition) documentation for more detail on this.

 #### Metadata Introspection

-If your command class declares fields with the Java `@Inject` annotation that have Airline metadata types - `GlobalMetadata`, `CommandGroupMetadata` and `CommandMetadata` - then your command class instance will also have those populated with the relevant parser metadata.
+If your command class declares fields with the Java `@AirlineModule` annotation (or another [composition annotation](../practise/oop.html#configurable-composition)) that have Airline metadata types - `GlobalMetadata`, `CommandGroupMetadata` and `CommandMetadata` - then your command class instance will also have those populated with the relevant parser metadata.
 This allows commands to introspect the CLI they belong to which can be extremely useful for things like help commands.